 How long is the e-course for the Basic Rider Course?

 You are required to complete the e-course before you attend the in person portion of the Basic Rider Course.
-The e-course is about three hours long, and you must bring documentation verifying that you completed the e-course to the in person class.
+The e-course is about five hours long, and you must bring documentation verifying that you completed the e-course to the in person class.

 What if I don't have a computer, or internet access, how can I take the e-course?